Lewiston Hill: Old Spiral Highway

 The 1950s rock and roll hit by singer-songwriter Charlie Ryan titled "Hot Rod Lincoln" tells of an actual race on that hill.
 The lyrics of the song were changed variously to say San Pedro or The Grapevine in later versions, but the Ryan claimed at later performances that he was inspired by Lewiston Hill.

 In 1990, the fifth stage of the Ore-Ida Women's Challenge cycling race went through Lewiston and ended with a climb up the Old Spiral Highway.

 The north end of the Old Spiral Highway joins with U.S. Routes 95 and 195 on the Washington-Idaho border.

 U.S. Route 95 up Lewiston Hill

 The newer multi-lane grade of U.S. Route 95 ascending the slope to the north of Lewiston is often simply referred to as "Lewiston Hill" by local residents.
-It was constructed from 1975 to 1977, yields a straighter and steeper sweeping "Z" descent to the east, then back to the southwest, and is approximately 7 mi in length.
+Constructed from 1975 to 1977, it yields a straighter and steeper sweeping "Z" descent to the east, then back to the southwest, and is approximately 7 mi in length.

-Scenery

-Both grades provide excellent views of the Lewiston-Clarkston area and beyond.